Robert Aldrich: Turning producer: Kiss Me Deadly, The Big Knife and Attack

 The success of these movies enabled Aldrich to set up his own company, The Associates and Aldrich, and sign a deal with United Artists.
 Its first movie was to be The Way We Are by Jack Jevne, about a woman who has an affair with a younger man.
 It was not immediately made.

 Instead Aldrich produced and directed Kiss Me Deadly (1955), a film noir adapted by A. I. Bezzerides from a novel by Mickey Spillane starring Ralph Meeker as Mike Hammer.
-It was made for Parklane Productions, the independent company of Victor Saville, who owned the rights, and released through United Artists.
+Breaking new grounds in its portrayal of sadistical violence, It was made for Parklane Productions, the independent company of Victor Saville, who owned the rights, and released through United Artists.

 Aldrich and his company then made The Big Knife (1955), based on a play by Clifford Odets.
-Aldrich directed and produced this film about a movie star played by Jack Palance.
+Aldrich directed and produced this film about a movie star played by Jack Palance who rebels against Rod Steiger's tyrannical Hollywood producer.

 The Associates and Aldrich Company made a second film, also based on a play and released through United Artists, Attack (1956), starring Palance and Lee Marvin.

 None of the three films was particularly successful at the box office, although they received some excellent reviews.
 In particular, Kiss Me Deadly became a major cult favorite in France.
 "I worked almost for nothing, economically, on those movies", he said.
 "They got caught up in the system and were not profitable pictures."
 Aldrich said his experiences made him "more cynical in terms of what preference to give survival and what preference to give material that might make a fine film which nobody or very few would go to see.
 That was the break.
 I realized that if you're careful in choosing projects and setting costs your taste and knowledge will, out of every six or seven pictures, produce one that makes a good deal of profitable return for everybody."

 The Associates announced numerous projects around this time, including Tryanny, Kinderspiel, Potluck for Pomeroy, Candidate for President (by Don Weis) and Machine for Chuparosa.

 The Associates and Aldrich Company expanded to offer financing and distribution for other films.
 The only one that resulted was The Ride Back (1957) for UA.
-They wanted to make The Build Up Boys with Dana Andrews but the film did not eventuate.
+They wanted to make The Build Up Boys with Dana Andrews but the film did not eventuate (Dana Andrews eventually backed and starred in the movie, changed to Madison Avenue).